Heard of Form 149 or the famous Beckham Law but not sure what it means for you? You’re in the right place.

 In this guide, we’ll explain what Form 149 is, who should file it, when, and how.
 Ready to take control of your taxes?
 Let’s go.

 Form 149 is your gateway to Spain’s special expat tax regime—also known as the Beckham Law.
-If you’ve been living outside Spain for the past 5 years, whether you’re Spanish or foreign, this form lets you apply for significant tax benefits.
+If you’ve been living outside Spain for the past 5 years, whether you’re Spanish or foreign, this form lets you apply for significant tax benefits, as set out by the Spanish Tax Agency.

 💡 Trust us: if you earn over €50,000 a year, that 24% is an incredible deal under Spain’s tax system.